Package org.jivesoftware.smackx.xhtmlim

 Description

 Before you start to send XHTML messages to a user you should discover if the user supports XHTML messages.
 There are two ways to achieve the discovery, explicitly and implicitly.
 Explicit is when you first try to discover if the user supports XHTML before sending any XHTML message.
-Implicit is when you send XHTML messages without first discovering if the conversation partner's client supports XHTML and depenging on the answer (normal message or XHTML message) you find out if the user supports XHTML messages or not.
+Implicit is when you send XHTML messages without first discovering if the conversation partner's client supports XHTML and depending on the answer (normal message or XHTML message) you find out if the user supports XHTML messages or not.
 This section explains how to explicitly discover for XHTML support.

 Usage